 Buying used bicycles in Playa Del Carmen

 You can search online classified for a used bikes.
 You might luck out and find another tourist looking to sell his bike at the end of their vacation (check Facebook marketplace and Facebook groups for Playa Del Carmen), but usually you will find basic bikes for a high asking price.
 Used items in Mexico are often not sold as used but looked at “it still works so I will ask almost new price” mentality.
 This will make you soon move to looking for a new bike.
 Most of the time it is best to just buy a new bike.

 Buying a new bike in Playa Del Carmen

-The large grocery stores have bikes but these are cheaply made and will only last about six months.
+The large grocery stores have bikes, but these are cheaply made and will only last about four to six months.
 Usually these are assembled by people working in the toy department and if it needs pedals fixed, tires inflated or anything adjusted before you roll out the door, you are going to find it hard to get good service.

 Playa Del Carmen has some good bike midrange stores.
 Fortunately these bike shops are all in the same area.
 These are located on 30th Avenue just north of Constituyentes Avenue up until 30th Street. .
 There are about five bike shops there.
 These bike stores handle beach cruisers, mountain bikes and road bikes.
 The service is good at these store and they will be able to fit you to a bike.
 Prices range and depend on your bargaining skills.
 Expect to pay 250-7000 pesos for a good basic bike.
 If you shop on Sundays you will find most of the stores closed.